microsoft/evodiff/generate/README.md

 Start/end indexes are adjusted for the protein sequence extracted from PDB files

-Corresponding sequence domains are listed for reference
+Corresponding motif domains held frozen for each scaffolding task are listed for reference

 All motifs were generated in a 50-100 residue scaffold